Constrained regret minimization for multi-criterion multi-armed bandits: Upper bounds

-Once the set $\hat{\calk}_t$ becomes empty, the algorithm starts pulling arms with minimum lower confidence bound on CVaR estimator.
-We will upper bound the number of pulls for the risky arms.
-Without loss of generality, assume that arm 1 has the lowest CVaR.
-As we are dealing with an infeasible instance, $\calp(1)>\tau.$ For a risky arm $k,$ we define the following good event
+Once the set $\hat{\calk}_t$ becomes empty, the algorithm starts pulling arms with minimum lower confidence bound on estimator of $g_1$.
+We will upper bound the number of pulls for the non-optimal arms.
+Without loss of generality, assume that arm 1 has the lowest $g_1$.
+As we are dealing with an infeasible instance, $g_1(1)>\tau.$ For a non-optimal arm $k,$ we define the following good event

-One can check that $w_k$ is greater than $v_k$ because the gap $\Delta_{\text{risk}}(k) = \calp(k) - \calp(1)$ is smaller than $\Delta_\tau(k) = \calp(k) - \tau.$ It is easy to argue using LCB based arguments that if $G_{r,k}$ occurs, then arm $k$ can't be pulled more than $w_k$ times.
-This is similar to the proof given in Subsection~\ref{sec:bound_suboptimal_sg}.
+One can check that $w_k$ is greater than $v_k$ because the gap $\Delta_{\text{con}}(k) = g_1(k) - g_1(1)$ is smaller than $\Delta_\tau(k) = g_1(k) - \tau.$ It is easy to argue using LCB based arguments that if $G_{r,k}$ occurs, then arm $k$ can't be pulled more than $w_k$ times.
+This is similar to the proof given in Subsection~\ref{sec:ub_suboptimal}.

 Let us upper bound the probability of $G_{r,k}^c.$ Event $G_{r,k}^c$ is given by